 A key criterion for submittal evaluation is innovation.
+As part of the required literature review, participants should carefully review and consider previous, related research and proposed problem solutions in formulating and supporting their submission.

-Participants need to carefully review and consider previous research and solutions relating to the challenge they choose as part of the required literature review.
-ACRP offers a wealth of research papers and other documents that the students should carefully consider in planning their submittal and approach.
-Links to previous and current ACRP research are available on the ACRP web site: http://www.trb.org/ACRP/ACRP.aspx.
-Students should also review previous winning submissions to the University Design Competition for Addressing Airport Needs and its predecessor, the FAA Design Competition for Universities.
+The ACRP offers a wealth of research papers and other documents that students should consider in planning their submittal and proposed research approach.
+Links to previous and current ACRP research are available on the ACRP web site: www.nap.edu/author/ACRP/ transportation-research-board/airport-cooperativeresearch-program.
+Students should also review previous winning submissions of the University Design Competition for Addressing Airport Needs and its predecessor, the FAA Design Competition for Universities.
 Links to these resources are provided on the Competition website.

 Participants are encouraged to take an interdisciplinary approach to the selected topic and a cross-departmental approach where appropriate.
 Submissions must be student written and demonstrate a thorough understanding of current conditions/state-of-the-art approaches relevant to the chosen topic.
-Guidelines for elements of the submittal package are provided below.
+Guidelines for elements of the submittal package are provided on page 11.
 Note that additional information, resources, and responses to queries will be posted on the Competition website at vsgc.odu.edu/ACRPDesignCompetition.
 Scoring criteria for submittal review are also posted on the Competition website.
-The submittal packages will be delivered both electronically and in hard copy with instructions and necessary forms provided on the website.
+The submittal packages should be delivered both electronically and in hard copy with instructions and necessary forms provided on the website.